dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Note: While profiling is turned on, Raptor will automatically reduce the number of pagecycles to 3.
 If you wish to override this, add the --page-cycles argument to the raptor command line.

-Raptor will automatically launch Firefox and load the latest Gecko profile in `profiler.firefox.com <https://profiler.firefox.com>`_.
+Raptor will automatically launch Datalus and load the latest Gecko profile in `profiler.datalus.com <https://profiler.datalus.com>`_.
 To turn this feature off, just set the DISABLE_PROFILE_LAUNCH=1 env var.

-If auto-launch doesn't work for some reason, just start Firefox manually and browse to `profiler.firefox.com <https://profiler.firefox.com>`_, click on "Browse" and select the Raptor profile ZIP file noted above.
+If auto-launch doesn't work for some reason, just start Datalus manually and browse to `profiler.datalus.com <https://profiler.datalus.com>`_, click on "Browse" and select the Raptor profile ZIP file noted above.

-If you're on Windows and want to profile a Firefox build that you compiled yourself, make sure it contains profiling information and you have a symbols zip for it, by following the `directions on MDN <https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler_and_Local_Symbols_on_Windows#Profiling_local_talos_runs>`_.
+If you're on Windows and want to profile a Datalus build that you compiled yourself, make sure it contains profiling information and you have a symbols zip for it, by following the `directions on MDN <https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler_and_Local_Symbols_on_Windows#Profiling_local_talos_runs>`_.

 Profiling on Try Server
 =======================